-This page provides information and advice on our new aviation rules.
-For information about the rules which apply to you, select from the options in the panel on the right.
+This page provides information and advice about some of the changes to the aviation rules.
+For information about the rules that apply specifically to you, please select from the options in the panel on the right.

 Why are the aviation rules changing?